 Colonial Galle in exotic Sri Lanka

-Walking along the historic fort and ramparts of Galle takes you back to its Portuguese history when the magnificent fortress was erected.
+Walking along the historic fort and ramparts of Galle Fort takes you back to its Portuguese history when the magnificent fortress was erected.
 I walk along the many tiers of grassy walls and enjoy the vistas to the coastline and then back to the interior streets and colonial buildings within the walls.
-No wonder this intact area so well-preserved has been designated a Unesco World Heritage Site in 1988.
+No wonder this intact area of Galle Fort is so well-preserved has been designated a Unesco World Heritage Site in 1988.

 Exploring the ramparts of the fortress and city walls